 COVID-19 - January 2021: I am currently offering online work with a view to returning to face-to-face work later in 2021 in line with government guidance.
 The Clarendon Therapy Centre and my approach to face-to-face work are compliant with COVID-19 guidance and restrictions.

 Duration/length: I offer short-term (up to 20 sessions) and long term (20+ sessions) face-to-face and online work with adults.
 Sessions last for 60 minutes.

 Fees and payment: Sessions are charged at £55.
 I accept BACS (bank transfer).
 Sessions are paid for a week in advance at the end of each previous session.

-Location: My face-to-face practice is located in Warwickshire at The Clarendon Centre, Leamington Spa and The Cottage Therapy Centre, Kenilworth.
+Location: My face-to-face practice is located in Warwickshire at The Clarendon Centre, Leamington Spa, although I'm seeing clients online only at present.

-Wheelchair accessibility: the venues in which I practice are in old buildings and unfortunately are not wheelchair accessible.
+Wheelchair accessibility: the venue in which I practice is in an old building and is unfortunately are not wheelchair accessible.
 If accessibility is an issue, please do get in touch to find out about online sessions.

 Private healthcare: I am an approved provider of counselling and psychotherapy for the following insurance companies: